Yann39/truth-table-validator/README.md

 ### Combinatorial logic circuit

-The program only consider combinatorial circuit composed of **NAND** logical gates.
+The program only consider combinatorial circuits composed of **NAND** logical gates.

 Example :

 ![Combinatorial circuit example](doc/circuit1.png?raw=true "Combinatorial circuit example")

-## Input format
+## Circuit representation

 We call **node** any input of the circuit and any logic gate output.
 The nodes are numbered beginning with the entries and ending with the exit of the circuit.
 A circuit can then be represented by a sequence of integers including the number of entries, the number of logical gates, and the numbers (identifiers) representing the two input and output of each door.

-The example circuit above would be represented as follow :
+So the example circuit above would be represented as follow :

 ```bash
 2,4,1,2,3,1,3,4,2,3,5,4,5,6